-Include your business card as a subtle reminder that you are there for them if they need your services and/or products.
+Include your business card as a subtle reminder that you are there for them if they need your services or products.

-Send out handwritten holiday cards thanking your clients and business associates for their business and/or support.
+Send out handwritten holiday cards thanking your clients and business associates for their business and support.

 Bonus Tip: Go the Extra Mile